nseilaz/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Anticipate_failure_with_fault_injection_simulator/3_Run_fault_injection_and_fixed_built_in_policy.md

  2. Find the autoscaling group "**WepApp1**" and switch to "Activity Tab"

- 3. scorlliong down to "**Activity history**".
-Unfortunately we found that there is no scaling activity happened.
+ 3. Scorlliong down to "**Activity history**".
+Unfortunately you observe that no scaling activity has occured.

- 4. We switch to "Automatic scaling Tab" to make sure policy responding to CPU demand exist.
+ 4. You switch to "Automatic scaling Tab" to check of there is a poloicy configuired to respond to the high CPU utilization.
 ![fis-cli-start-experiment-burn-cpu](/Operations/200_Anticipate_failure_with_fault_injection_simulator/Images/session3-asg-has-no-policy.png)
- And we found there was no dynamic scaling policies existed to response to any failure cases, include the high CPU condition.
+ You note that there is no dynamic scaling policies, without this policy configured the autoscaling will not occur.

- 5. Here we suspect the root cause could be missing of the scaling policy, we click the botton "Create dynamic scaling policy".
+ 5. To resolve the autoscaling and correct the configuration, you click the button "Create dynamic scaling policy".
  Choose the **Policy Type** as "**Target tracking policy**"
     **Scaling policy name** as "**Target Tracking Policy**" **Metric type** as "**Average CPU Utilization**".